yousef19-meet/y2s18-forms/README.md

 ## Setup

-Before you start coding, make sure you clone the repository for this lab:
+Before you start coding, make sure you fork and clone the repository for this lab:
 ```
 cd ~/Desktop
 git clone https://github.com/YOUR_GITHUB_USERNAME/y2s18-forms.git